Arrlindii/wagawin-sdk-ios/README.md

 ### Displaying an Ad

-Once you reached the point where you want to display the ad you can check if it's available
+Once you reached the point where you want to display the ad, you can check if it's available:
 ```objc
   BOOL adAvailable = [WagawinSDK isAdAvailable];
 ```

-If an Ad is availabe you can display the ad with the following methods:
+If an Ad is available, you can display the ad with the following methods:
 ```objc
   if (adAvailable) {
      [WagawinSDK showAdGameWithViewController:self completionBlock:^{